top ol nil 2025

 Jordan Seaton, Colorado

 A massive left tackle (6-foot-5 and 330 pounds), the sophomore already is viewed as one of the nation’s top offensive linemen.
-Like his college coach Deion Sanders — and many other Colorado players — Seaton knows how to work the NIL game.
+Like his college coach Deion Sanders — and many other Colorado players — Jordan Seaton knows how to work the NIL game.
 He has an NIL valuation of $1.9 million and deals with EA Sports, NerdWallet and Taco Bell.

 Spencer Fano, Utah

 An in-state product, Fano enjoys huge popularity in Utah, and that’s led to strong local NIL opportunities.
-Fano is viewed as a likely high NFL Draft pick.
+Spencer Fano is viewed as a likely high NFL Draft pick.
 He and his brother Logan, a defensive end for Utah, have made significant money off their clothing line — “The Fano Brothers Black Tee.”

 Felix Ojo, Texas Tech Commit

-One of the top recruits in the Class of 2026, Ojo is poised to become one of the biggest NIL earners in college football.
+One of the top recruits in the Class of 2026, Felix Ojo is poised to become one of the biggest NIL earners in college football.
 He reportedly has a long-term NIL deal that could be worth over $5 million.
 The deal is fully guaranteed and structured around a revenue-sharing model that increases with future cap jumps.

 Emmanuel Pregnon, Oregon